 Community Engagement works closely with the Invasive Species, Conservation, and Communications committees.

 The Community Engagement Committee is chaired by member Lou Skinner.
-Committee members are: Sally Bullas, Suzanne Christopher, Paula Gray, Leanne Hewlin, Sarah Kopjar, Allan Posthuma, Lou Skinner, and Alison Thomas.
-Board Liaison is Hugh Skinner.
+Committee members are: Suzanne Campbell, Suzanne Christopher, Paula Gray, Leanne Hewlin, Allan Posthuma, and Alison Thomas (Board Liaison).
 EMAIL: firstname.lastname@example.org

 This behind-the-scenes committee develops and manages print and electronic communication with GaLTT’s membership and volunteers, and with the general public, and provides writing and editing services for other GaLTT committees.
 It works through:

 - digital communication with members and volunteers by email and through our website and Facebook page

 - printed publication of trail maps, brochures, self-guided walk pamphlets, other educational materials, and our annual newsletter

 - public communication and advertising through the local newspaper, Gabriola’s community email distribution lists (such as Gabevents), GaLTT’s Facebook and Instagram accounts, and Facebook community bulletin boards.

 The committee also manages organizational record-keeping, including print and digital data storage of documents and island-related mapping data and archival material.
 It maintains printed and digital minutes of all board meetings and of Annual and Special General meetings of the membership.